 Are you brave enough for this one?
 Here’s more information if you’re interested.
-Do not use commercial eggs for this one, only healthy happy eggs from healthy happy hens.
+Do not use commercial eggs for this one, only healthy happy fresh eggs from healthy happy hens (the hens can be a little older, don’t have to be as fresh 😀).
 And avoid consuming raw egg whites without the yolk.
 Yolks only are fine, and so full of wholesome, healing nutrition.
 Good way to use up some eggs if you have laying hens.

 I want to reiterate: please don’t throw all of these supplements together into one smoothie and expect it to taste good.
 Just pick a few and work from there.

 The End.
 Or is it just the beginning?